Alok199810/Banking_System/README.md

 ## About
 A Banking management system made using MERN Stack. save users, Transfer money, view and edit your transfer history as well.

-🎥check out the video Demo to understand its working: https://www.youtube.com/watch?v=mjWpafNGQvs

-🚀The site is live: https://banking-system-97ru.onrender.com/

 ## Contributing
 `fork the repository`